fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 The two-week wait after an IUI procedure can feel emotionally intense.
 While it's normal to experience a mix of hope and anxiety, finding calm during this time can support your overall well-being.

 Gentle activities like deep breathing, light yoga, listening to music, or spending time on hobbies you enjoy can help reduce stress.
-These calming practices may also support your body’s receptiveness to implantation and early pregnancy.
+These calming practices may support your overall sense of wellbeing and help you feel more at ease during the two-week wait.

 Prioritise quality sleep

 Go to bed for 7–9 hours, and within these hours, make sure the quality of sleep is high.
-Good sleep supports endocrine system functions in reproductive processes and helps regulate the secretion of reproductive hormones.
+Adequate sleep may help support hormonal balance and overall wellbeing during the two-week wait, so it is worth prioritising rest where you can.
 Relax and try to maintain a consistent sleep schedule by waking up at the same time each day during the wait period.

 Track symptoms mindfully